 SEO and Traffic

-Better user experience and increases conversions
+Better user experience and increased conversions

-Click back is when a visitor comes to your website and then clicks on the back button feeling that the site is boring or irrelevant.
+Click back is when a visitor comes to your website and then clicks on the back button, feeling that the site is boring or irrelevant.
 Clicking the back button will take the user to the original search results page.

-How to check whether your site is optimized for mobile phones
+How to check whether your site is optimized for mobile phones?

 - Does the site load in less than 3 seconds?